Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: -bialgebras, -algebras, the big and the superbig bracket

 \subsection{The big bracket}

-Let $V$ be a $\bbk$-vector space, $\susp V$ its suspension, and $\desusp V^*$ the desuspension of its linear dual.
-We will assume, as people traditionally do in this context, that $V$ is finite-dimensional.
+Let $V$ be a graded $\bbk$-vector space, $\susp V$ its suspension, and $\desusp V^*$ the desuspension of its linear dual.
+In what follows, we will assume that $V$ is finite-dimensional.
 This assumption can be relaxed using the compact-linear topology on dual spaces and completed tensor products~\cite[Chapter~1]{markl12:_defor}, but since this generalization brings nothing conceptually new, we will stick to the finite-dimensional case.
 Take, in Corollary~\ref{Zitra bude cista termika.}, $X := \susp V \oplus\! \desusp V^*$ and $\langle-,-\rangle : X \ot X \to \S(X)$ given by

-for $\alpha \in \desusp V^*$, $u \in \susp V$, while $\langle \susp V,\desusp V^* \rangle = \langle \desusp V^* ,\susp V \rangle := 0$.
-Notice that $|u|$ must equal $|\alpha|$ for $\langle \alpha, u\rangle$ above to be nonzero.
+for $\alpha \in \desusp V^*$, $u \in \susp V$, while 66{$\langle \susp V,\susp V \rangle = \langle \desusp V^* ,\desusp V^* \rangle := 0$.} Notice that $|u|$ must equal $|\alpha|$ for $\langle \alpha, u\rangle$ above to be nonzero.
 The assumptions of Corollary~\ref{Zitra bude cista termika.} are easy to verify.
 Denote by $\big(\S( \susp V \oplus\! \desusp V^*),[-,-]\big)$ the resulting Poisson algebra.

 Take $B(V) :=\ \desusp^2\S(\susp V \oplus\! \susp V^*)$ and equip $B(V)$ with the Lie bracket $\{-,-\}$ induced from the one on \hbox{$\S( \susp V \oplus\! \desusp V^*)$} by the vector space isomorphism